aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/examine-presentation/_index.md

 print(info3.load_format, info3.load_format == slides.LoadFormat.PPT)
 ```

-## **Getting the Properties of a Presentation**
+## **Get a Presentation Properties**

-This sample code in Python shows you how to get a presentation’s properties (information about the presentation):
+This Python code shows you how to get a presentation’s properties (information about the presentation):

 ```py
 import aspose.slides as slides